AdrienBertaud/OptimizationProject/README.md

 # OptimizationProject
-Mini project for Optimization course at EPFL
+Mini project for Optimization for Machine Learning course